aws/SigV4-for-AWS-IoT-embedded-sdk/README.md

 ## Reference examples

-The AWS IoT Embedded C-SDK repository contains [demos](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/main/demos/http) showing the use of the AWS IoT SigV4 Client Library on a POSIX platform.
+The AWS IoT Embedded C-SDK repository contains [HTTP demos](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/main/demos/http) showing the use of the AWS SigV4 Library on a POSIX platform to authenticate HTTP requests to AWS S3 service.

 ## Generating documentation